BrockleyJohn/Stripe_SCA_with_Klarna/All previous versions/readme.txt

 - the initial Klarna application is conducted via the widget on checkout_confirmation
 - if the application is successful and the client confirms, a charge request is sent in checkout_process and the order is changed to an 'Application' status
 - when the result of this arrives, the order will either move on to a successful or failed status
-- if this has happened by the time the customer reaches checkout_success they are informed and if a failure they are returned to checkout
+- if this has happened by the time the customer reaches checkout_success they are informed and if a failure they are returned to checkout with a full cart
 - they are notified by email too
 - the application and fail status have the public flag set so that the customer can see in their account orders list what is happening
-- note that if you choose not to log events in the module settings, you and the customer won't have any information on the cause that a klarna charge failed

 IF YOU WANT TO CREATE A NEW LANGUAGE TRANSLATION
 Do it before you install the module.
 The names and descriptions of the admin settings and the new status names are all defined in the language file, so if done first you can match them to your admin language.